Benl0/The-Editors-Dungeon/content/300 CAMPAIGNS/GARDE/zGM/Story plan v2.md

 	4. Dane's sister may have been taken by the cultists
 4.

+> [!IMPORTANT] ANCHORS CAN BE SAVED
+> The curse can be broken and this will be the main push to remove them

 ## Questions to ask:
 - What happened to Alaric's village?
 	- Why did they turn hostile?